 - What iOS 11 doesn’t change

 - Best practices

 - How to plan for your App Preview

 - Measuring the impact of your video

-What iOS 11 doesn’t change
+What iOS 11 doesn’t change for App Store videos

 If you want your App Preview to display on both your iPhone and iPad App Store listings, you need 2 different videos: one iPhone App Preview and one iPad App Preview.